- American Physical Society Sites

 The primary focus of the workshop is to develop persuasive communication, negotiation, and leadership skills.
 Workshops are conducted by professional facilitators and are limited for optimal participation.
 Participants separate into two groups (postdocs and women faculty/scientists) for the day’s activities to allow them interact with each other and with the facilitators.
 The facilitators work with one group in the morning and the other in the afternoon.
 Participants are expected to attend both morning and afternoon sessions.

 The entire group meets together for lunch and a final wrap up and evaluation session.
-There will be a reception afterward for attendees and other interested individuals.

 |7:30 a.m. - 8:00 a.m.||Welcome, sign in, and opening remarks|

 |12:15 p.m. - 1:15 p.m.||Lunch

 Presentation and Q&A with facilitators

-|1:15 p.m. - 4:45 p.m.||Postdocs: Strategic Persuasion
+|1:15 p.m. - 4:45 p.m.||Postdocs: Negotiations Workshop|

 |4:45 p.m. - 5:00 p.m.||Evaluation and Wrap Up|

-|5:00 p.m. - 6:30 p.m.||Reception|
+|5:00 p.m. - 6:00 p.m.||Reception|

 Many accomplished professional women feel they are less effective than they wish when leading or participating in discussions, meetings, or group negotiations.
 They struggle with feeling unheard, with “old boy” gangs that dismiss them, with reactive rather than strategic behaviors, with physical stress and tension, and with ineffective speaking voices.
 The keys to success in such arenas are both strategic and physical: how one presents oneself and one’s ideas is a key to their acceptance.
 This workshop, which combines theater training, leadership training, and faculty development in an interactive format that encourages highly personal learning, is designed to enhance women’s abilities and confidence in such situations.
 It will 1) teach participants techniques used in theater and leadership programs to enhance performance; 2) using role-plays of their own cases, coach participants in strategic management of discussions and negotiations.
 Participants are encouraged to bring their own cases of personal ineffectiveness in meetings and negotiations and to wear comfortable clothes.

 This session will address the varying challenges in negotiation scenarios that women face as they advance in their careers.
 Course content includes key concepts of negotiations or interest-based solution finding.

 Finally, you will practice with a coach and observer to study a challenge faced by one person in your sub-group so that finding positive alternatives to your own case studies can be further developed.
 A side benefit of attendance is building a net work of women who face similar challenges to your own so that you can mentor each other as you build a successful career future.